sorhanp/sorhanp.github.io/_posts/2019-05-24-DevSecOps weekly #8.1.markdown

 One might wonder how on earth can be same attributes be utilized by both.
 This is possible because both concepts can inherit all the attributes from “customer”-concept.
 This way, there is only one instance of each attribute, and repeatable attributes are copied by inheritance to other concepts.
 For further reading, I have written an article about [inheritance in object-oriented programming][oop_inheritance].

 # Conclusion
 Road to databases has just begun!
 Next up is processing the ready conceptual model to a database schema, which can be then used to build real life database.
-Join me on my next blog post, which I will release as soon as possible and provide a link.
+Join me on my next [blog post][part2], which I will go through the process in greater detail.

 -sorhanp